PrairieLearn/PrairieLearn/rfcs/003-workspaces.md

 * Respond to the request with the basic markup for the outer frame

-In either case, the client will recieve exactly the same outer frame markup.
+In either case, the client will receive exactly the same outer frame markup.
 The "outer frame" will initially render a loading screen and set up a websocket connection to a PL server.

 ### Websocket protocol